msherron/memcache-settings/README.md

 }
 ```

-Note that if you use [Acquia BLT](https://github.com/acquia/blt), this step is unnecessary as BLT will automatically include this file.
+Note that if you use [Acquia BLT](https://github.com/acquia/blt), all of the above is unnecessary as BLT will automatically include this file.

 # License